Recent Contributions to Theories of Discrimination: Statistical Discrimination (by Humans or Algorithms)

-As a variation of Aigner and Cain's (1977) definition, Chambers and Echenique (2021) say statistical discrimination takes place when there is \emph{some firm technology} such that two populations with the same skill distribution, but different signaling technologies, receive on average different payments.
+A firm observes a worker's signal realization, as well as their group membership, and forms a posterior about the worker's productivity.
+The firm has a technology, defined by a set of available tasks and, given their posterior about the worker's productivity, the firm matches the worker with a task, and pays them their productive outcome at the chosen task.
+This worker-task matching problem performed by the firm yields potentially nonlinear worker-payment schedules.
+As a variation of \cite{aignercain1977} definition of group-level statistical discrimination, \cite{chambersechenique2021} say statistical discrimination takes place when there is some firm technology such that two populations with the same skill distribution, but different signaling technologies, receive on average different payments.
 This definition clarifies that the average payments to a population depend not only on the signaling technology, but also on the firm technology.
-With respect to the latter aspect, it takes a conservative approach in defining discrimination to be present if there is \emph{any} firm technology that yields an average payment difference.
+With respect to the latter aspect, it takes a conservative approach in defining discrimination to be present if there is any firm technology that yields an average payment difference.

-Chambers and Echenique's (2021) results formalize two aspects already hinted at by the discussion above.
-First, they characterize properties of signals that yield discrimination.
-Interestingly, they show that two productivity signals do not need to be ordered in their informativeness (in the Blackwell order) in order for discrimination to arise.
-There may be statistical discrimination even when the information structure of one population is not more informative than the other.
-(More on this below.)
-Second, they connect discrimination to a notion of linearity of wage payments.

-In the first result, they argue that, rather than Blackwell ordering, the relevant characterization of Phelpsian statistical discrimination is an identification property -- they say that a set of signals is \emph{identified} ``if it is possible to uniquely identify the signal structure observed by an employer from a realized empirical distribution of skills.''
-In a follow-up paper, Escud\'{e}, Onuchic, Sinander and Valenzuela-Stookey (2022) propose another interpretation: identification holds if ``there are no two distinct populations with the same skill distribution.''

-Under that interpretation, Chambers and Echenique's (2021) result is a dismal one, as it implies that discrimination is inevitable.
-More specifically, whenever there are distinct populations with the same skill distribution, there will be discrimination between them.

-Escud\'{e}, Onuchic, Sinander and Valenzuela-Stookey (2022), also show how Blackwell's Theorem characterizes statistical discrimination in terms of statistical informativeness, and that Chambers and Echenique's (2021) equivalence between discrimination and identification is a corollary of this rewriting of Blackwell's Theorem.
-Further, Escud\'{e}, Onuchic, Sinander and Valenzuela-Stookey (2022) provide some finer-grained properties of statistical discrimination which are also implied by this rewriting.